sameer/purisa.me/content/blog/svg2gcode_progress/index.md

 * [Progressive web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) for mobile
 * Plugins for [Inkscape](https://inkscape.org/), [Octoprint](https://octoprint.org/) and other popular tools

-But I only have so much time :sweat_smile: Community contributions are always welcome.
+But I only have so much time! :sweat_smile:

-If you enjoyed using svg2gcode or have questions, [let's chat](/about#social)!
+If you have questions or want to contribute, check out [svg2gcode on GitHub](https://github.com/sameer/svg2gcode/).
+If you liked using svg2gcode or want to bounce ideas off me, [let's chat](/about#social)!